ashwnacharya/ashwnacharya.github.io/_posts/2024-01-08-social-media-engagement-model.markdown

 ![Role Model](/assets/2024-01-08/ron-swanson.jpeg)
 <sub>A Hero and Role Model.</sub>

-Gaining this clarity and being decisive about my engagement model was quite liberating.
+Therefore, gaining this clarity and being decisive about my engagement model was quite liberating.